Spires Academy Teaching Alliance

 A great teacher is one a student remembers and cherishes forever; teachers have long-lasting impacts on the lives of their students.
 As a partnership we have successfully trained teachers from a wide range of backgrounds, all with different experiences prior to making the decision to teach.
 Whatever your background you will need to be patient and caring with a love of your subject.
 A willingness to dedicate yourself to the success and well-being of the students is essential.

-Cumberland Community School is committed to safeguarding and promoting the welfare of children.
+Forest Gate Community School is committed to safeguarding and promoting the welfare of children.
 Applicants must be willing to undergo child protection screening, including an enhanced disclosure check.

-For further information on what becoming a teacher might involve more generally, you can also visit
+For further information on what becoming a teacher might involve more generally, you can also visit:

 Apply for this course